OutSystems/docs-odc/src/eap/user-management/roles.md

 You can change the Organization scope role, using the scope dropdown.
 The default roles for the Organization scope is No role, Administrator, or Developer.
 You can also create custom roles for your Organization scope.

 In the App scope section, you can Manage roles.
 You can add or delete App scope roles.
-This enables you to select the app and the role you want to give to a member.
+This enables you to select the app and the role you want to give to an Organization member.

 ## End-user roles